 CBD flowers are derived from industrial Hemp plants and contain a number of beneficial terpenes and cannabinoids that typically aren’t found within CBD oil.
 Those who prefer CBD flowers, or CBD buds, observe they are possibly more effective in remedying certain ailments since they contain a greater variety of the Hemp compounds to create longer-lasting effects.

 On the other hand, CBD oils have to go through a CO2, ethanol or hydrocarbon extraction process.
 CBD oils will be refined and purified to remove flavonoids, chlorophylls, waxes, terpenes, and other chemical compounds found in the Hemp plant.
+But what exactly is the difference between hemp oil and CBD oil?

 The purification process can stop at the extract directly from the Hemp plant, which is called Full-Spectrum CBD Crude oil.
 The Crude oil can be distilled in special equipment to produce a more purified CBD Oil; if the THC is not removed, the material is called Full-Spectrum CBD.
 If the THC only is removed, it is called Broad-Spectrum CBD.
 Additional purification can isolate only the CBD, hence the name CBD Isolate.